 - many revisions due to many changes; results into

-- hard to track changes (ever tried to find the revision a dependency has changed for a fast-changing pom?)
+- hard to track changes (ever tried to find the revision, a dependency has changed in?)

 - more (unnecessary) conflicts/merges in a multi developer setup

 Of course it is very easy for small projects to just create a small pom.xml.
 So I suggest to keep this possibility.
 But optionally it should be possible to create a directory called "pom.d"